espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

   - The configuration changes will be saved in the NVS area if :ref:`AT+SYSSTORE=1 <cmd-SYSSTORE>`.
   :esp32: - The MAC address of {IDF_TARGET_NAME} SoftAP is different from that of the {IDF_TARGET_NAME} station and {IDF_TARGET_NAME} Ethernet.
 Please make sure that you do not set the same MAC address for both of them.
-  :esp32c3: - The MAC address of {IDF_TARGET_NAME} SoftAP is different from that of the {IDF_TARGET_NAME} station.
+  :esp32c2 or esp32c3 or esp32c6: - The MAC address of {IDF_TARGET_NAME} SoftAP is different from that of the {IDF_TARGET_NAME} station.
 Please make sure that you do not set the same MAC address for both of them.
   - Bit 0 of the {IDF_TARGET_NAME} MAC address CANNOT be 1.
 For example, a MAC address can be "18:…" but not "15:…".
   - FF:FF:FF:FF:FF:FF and 00:00:00:00:00:00 are invalid MAC and cannot be set.